-As a standalone entity, and outside of the net proceeds from the IPO, the Company's principal source of long-term liquidity will be dividend payments from its directly-owned subsidiaries.
+As a holding company, a principal source of long-term liquidity will be dividend payments from our directly-owned subsidiaries.

-Nodak Insurance is restricted by the insurance laws of North Dakota as to the amount of liquid or other distributions it may pay to NI Holdings.
+Nodak Insurance is restricted by the insurance laws of North Dakota as to the amount of dividends or other distributions it may pay to NI Holdings.
 North Dakota law sets the maximum amount of dividends that may be paid by Nodak Insurance during any twelve-month period after notice to, but without prior approval of, the North Dakota Insurance Department.
 This amount cannot exceed the lesser of (i) 10% of the Company's surplus as regards policyholders as of the preceding December 31, or (ii) the Company's statutory net income for the preceding calendar year (excluding realized investment gains), less any prior dividends paid during such twelve-month period.
 In addition, any insurance company other than a life insurance company may carry forward net income from the preceding two calendar years, not including realized investment gains, less any dividends actually paid during those two calendar years.
 Dividends in excess of this amount are considered "extraordinary" and are subject to the approval of the North Dakota Insurance Department.

-There is no amount available for payment of dividends from Nodak Insurance to NI Holdings during 2023 without the prior approval of the North Dakota Insurance Department based upon the net loss of Nodak Insurance as of December 31, 2022.
+There is no amount available for payment of dividends from Nodak Insurance to NI Holdings during 2024 without the prior approval of the North Dakota Insurance Department.
 Prior to its payment of any dividend, Nodak Insurance will be required to provide notice of the dividend to the North Dakota Insurance Department.
-This notice must be provided to the North Dakota Insurance Department 30 days prior to the payment of an extraordinary dividend and 10 days prior to the payment of an ordinary dividend.
+This notice must be provided to the North Dakota Insurance Department.

+30 days prior to the payment of an extraordinary dividend and 10 days prior to the payment of an ordinary dividend.
 The North Dakota Insurance Department has the power to limit or prohibit dividend payments if an insurance company is in violation of any law or regulation.
 These restrictions or any subsequently imposed restrictions may affect our future liquidity.
-The Nodak Insurance Board of Directors declared and paid dividends of \$3,000 and \$6,000 to NI Holdings during the years ended December 31, 2022 and 2020, respectively.
-No dividends were declared or paid by Nodak Insurance during the year ended December 31, 2021.
+The Nodak Insurance Board of Directors declared and paid dividends of \$3,000 to NI Holdings during the year ended December 31, 2022.
+No dividends were declared or paid by Nodak Insurance during the years ended December 31, 2023 and 2021.

-Direct Auto re-domesticated from Illinois to North Dakota during 2021, and is now subject to the same dividend restrictions as Nodak Insurance.
-There is no amount available for payment of dividends from Direct Auto to NI Holdings during 2023 without the prior approval of the North Dakota Insurance Department based upon the net loss of Direct Auto as of December 31, 2022.
-No dividends were declared or paid by Direct Auto during the years ended December 31, 2022, 2021, or 2020.
+Direct Auto re-domesticated from Illinois to North Dakota during 2021 and is now subject to the same dividend restrictions as Nodak Insurance.
+The amount available for payment of dividends from Direct Auto to NI Holdings during 2024 without the prior approval of the North Dakota Insurance Department is approximately \$90 as of December 31, 2023.
+No dividends were declared or paid by Direct Auto during the years ended December 31, 2023, 2022, or 2021.

-Westminster re-domesticated from Maryland to North Dakota during 2021, and is now subject to the same dividend restrictions as Nodak Insurance.
-There is no amount available for payment of dividends from Westminster to NI Holdings during 2023 without the prior approval of the North Dakota Insurance Department based upon the net loss of Westminster as of December 31, 2022.
-No dividends were declared or paid by Westminster during the years ended December 31, 2022, 2021 or 2020.
+Westminster re-domesticated from Maryland to North Dakota during 2021 and is now subject to the same dividend restrictions as Nodak Insurance.
+The amount available for payment of dividends from Westminster to NI Holdings during 2024 without the prior approval of the North Dakota Insurance Department is approximately \$1,200 as of December 31, 2023.
+No dividends were declared or paid by Westminster during the years ended December 31, 2023, 2022 or 2021.